Kasdjono/README-generator/test-file.md

 ## Discription of the application:

-    - Create a README.md file with terminal
+    - to create a readme file with terminal

 ## The following features have been added to the page:

-    - Creates .md file with text/pics/url
+    - create file with text/url/pictures

 ## Screen shot of working app: